9 Things to Do in Lucca When You’re Not Bike Riding | Lucca Cycling Club

 Giuseppe Ferrura carries on the natural tradition at his Fabbrica di San Martino, being amongst the first in Lucca in modern times to embrace a biodynamic and sustainable way to make phenomenal wines.
 Their Baroque chateau overlooks Lucca and the vineyards date to 1735.
 It feels exquisitely rural but still lies within the city limits.

 While their varietals center on Sangiovese, a host of other unique Tuscan wines round out their outstanding biodynamic collection.
-And yes, you can definitely get a bottle to-go or an entire case to ship back home.
+And yes, you can also get a bottle to go or an entire case to ship back home.

 Location: Via della Pieve Santo Stefano, Lucca